iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 - Should this RFC expands a bit more on the M-Bug ?
 Or give a link ?
 - Should `Bundle` provide a `.transactions` or a `.at` method ?
-- The inner structure of a Bundle could be a `HashMap` ?